mit-orcd/orcd-docs-edit/docs/recipes/basic_vasp_gcc_example.md

 #### 1. Extract VASP source code files

-Once a licensed copy of VASP has been obtained the source code files must be extracted from the provided tar file that is distributed.
+Once a licensed copy of VASP has been obtained the source code files must be extracted from the tar file that can be downloaded by license holders from the [VASP portal site](https://www.vasp.at/sign_in/portal/).
 The command

 ```bash
 tar -xzvf vasp.6.4.2.tgz